fbpx

 Tips for Avoiding Tooth Decay

 1. Brush every day: When you brush your teeth correctly, you remove plaque from the surface, which reduces the risk of tooth decay.
-You should brush for two minutes each session, once in the morning and again before going to bed.
+You should brush for two minutes each session, once in the morning and again before bed.
 Be sure to use toothpaste that contains fluoride and the ADA seal of approval on the packaging.

 2. Floss correctly: Flossing removes food caught between teeth that a toothbrush can’t reach.
 This prevents bacteria from breaking down the bits of food, which increases oral acidity and plaque buildup.
 Flossing not only decreases the risk of cavities but periodontal disease as well.